top of page

 Research Professor, Universidad Torcuato Di Tella UTDT EAEU School of Architecture and Urban Studies

-Author of the books The Generic Sublime, Organizational Models for Global Architecture (2016), published by Actar Publishers / Harvard University Graduate School of Design, and Suprarural, Atlas of Rural Protocols of the American Midwest and the Argentine Pampas (2017), with Lluís Ortega, published in English and Spanish by Actar Publishers and awarded with the Graham Foundation for Advanced Studies in the Fine Arts Grant (2013).
+Author of the books The Generic Sublime, Organizational Models for Global Architecture (2016, Harvard University / Actar), Suprarural, Atlas of Rural Protocols of the American Midwest and the Argentine Pampas (2017, Actar, with Lluís Ortega, awarded with the Graham Foundation for Advanced Studies in the Fine Arts Grant, 2013), and the upcoming Hypercanon, to be published by the Rensselaer Polytechnic Institute.